By Rabbi Jason Levine, Summer 2018 Faculty

 The wishful part of my latent youth brought me to this camp, but I left with roaring inspiration.
 These campers, staff, counselors, and instructors are truly remarkable pioneers, forging ahead, discovering knowledge, innovating technology, creating connections, and changing the world.
 They live the words written thousands of years by King Solomon in Proverbs 2:10, “for wisdom will enter your heart and knowledge will delight you.”
 I left their humbled student, cheerleading their quest toward unknown breakthroughs.

-URJ 6 Points Sci-Tech Academy-West is the 18th summer camp (or 10010 in binary as it is written on their Shabbat challah covers) for the Union for Reform Judaism, a symbol of the vibrant life-giving experiences our future leaders are blessed with.
-Reform Jewish youth have now 18 options in which to explore their identities, to find their own place as I found mine.
+URJ 6 Points Sci-Tech Academy-West is the 17th summer camp for the Union for Reform Judaism, and a symbol of the vibrant life-giving experiences our future leaders are blessed with.
+Reform Jewish youth have now have 17 options in which to explore their identities, to find their own place as I found mine.
 I implore everyone to channel their youth, like I did, even if 25 years delayed, and support these oases of Jewish life.
 Even as this summer reaches toward its conclusion, send your kids next summer; registration will open soon into the fall.
 Be fun, be curious, let wisdom enter your heart and knowledge delight you.

 Principal Skinner was right about one thing, “science does have it all.”
 I’m grateful to Director Jordanna Flores, Assistant Director Rachel Shapiro, and all of the staff, counselors, instructors, faculty, supporters, and most importantly, campers for finally welcoming me to camp.
 With the words recited each morning, penned at Sci-Tech East, now adopted by Sci-Tech West, “Baruch Atah Adonai Eloheinu Melech Ha’Olam who gave us a world to explore, questions to ask, and a community with which to share them.”
 Amen v’amen.